falvarezb/lc3asm/README.md

 The second pass consists in the parsing of the previously tokenized instructions and the generation of their binary representation.

-### Symbol table
+### Program loading in memory

-Strictly speaking, the assembler does not need to know where the program will be loaded in memory as it only deals with offsets.
+In most of the cases, the assembler does not need to know where the program will be loaded in memory as it only deals with offsets.

-It's enough for the assembler to write the operand of __.ORIG__ as the first instruction of the object file so that the LC-3 knows where to load the program.
+It is enough for the assembler to write the operand of __.ORIG__ as the first instruction of the object file so that the LC-3 knows where to load the program.
 The memory address in which an instruction is stored has a direct correspondence to the position of said instruction inside the assembly file (after discarding labels, comments and directives): concretely, that position is the offset to be added to the value defined by the __.ORIG__ directive.

-Having said that, in order to generate a symbol table useful for debugging, it is desirable for the assembler to take into account the value given by __.ORIG__ when generating the symbol table.
+There is a case though where the actual location in memory is needed: when using labels with the `FILL` directive.
+In this case, the label represents an absolute value and not just an offset, and therefore __.ORIG__ needs to be known.

+### Known issues

+Escaped characters like `\n` are not supported in __.STRINGZ__ strings.
+This is due to the function `getLine` not recognising the escaped characters and escaping the backtick, resulting in the 2 characters `\\n` (`\` + `n`).

 ## Build